Adverse Weather

 • Expectations for commuting during bad weather: This includes guidelines on whether employees should attempt to travel or stay home.

-• Procedures for weather deterioration: These make employees aware of the steps the business will take and what actions the employees should take if the weather worsens during the workday.
+• Procedures for weather deterioration: These make employees aware of the steps the business will take and what actions the employees should take if the weather worsens overnight or during the workday.

 • Alternatives for attending work: This can include alternatives such as remote working or adjusting hours to accommodate difficult conditions.